philip-kkk/mazegameproject/readme.txt

   - Goblin: Aggressive, moves 2 tiles per turn towards you.
   - Slime: Slow, moves 1 tile per turn towards you.
   - Trap: Instant Game Over if stepped on.
-  - Stair: Your destination to clear the level.
+  - Portal: Your destination to clear the level.

 5. KNOWN ISSUES